 5 min. to read.

-If you’ve spent any amount of time in church, you’ve heard the parable of the lost sheep, so at first glance this may seem like nothing new.
-But hold on a moment.
+If you’ve spent any amount of time in church, you’ve heard the parable of the lost sheep.
+At first glance this may seem like nothing new, but hold on a moment.

-Even if we don’t think of ourselves as obsessed with celebrity or wealth, we still are drawn to “greatness” in other ways.
+Even if we don’t think of ourselves as obsessed with these things, we still are drawn to “greatness” in other ways.
 We want our church to be seen as influential in the community.
 We want to be a part of important causes.
 We may think about who is the best in our field, or who is widely respected, or who is making the most money, and take those people as examples to follow.
-We can’t seen to tear our eyes away from bigness or greatness.
+We can’t seem to tear our eyes away from bigness or greatness.
 In our culture those qualities are seen as self-validating proof of success, maybe even evidence of God’s blessing.

 Jesus uses the image of a shepherd going off in search of one lost little sheep to shift our vision.
 The large flock is safe, but the shepherd’s attention is on the one little lamb that went astray.
-Zahnd writes, ‘The good shepherd seeks out the lamb, not because it’s big and important, but precisely because it’s little, overlooked, and lost.”
+Writing on this passage, pastor Brian Zahnd says, ‘The good shepherd seeks out the lamb, not because it’s big and important, but precisely because it’s little, overlooked, and lost.”

 We live in a culture absolutely centered on success, and bigness is its chief proof.
-But, as Zahnd writes, “Bigness is not a Christian value.”
-Lent is an opportunity to let go of those things that get in the way of our spiritual growth, and it seems clear to me that an obsession with success, or growth, or profit, or followers, or any of those metrics can be that stumbling block for us.
+I hope it’s not too jarring to say, but success and bigness are not in themselves evidence of God’s presence.
+There’s nothing in the way of Jesus that tells us to seek these things.
+In fact, just the opposite.
+Lent is an opportunity to let go of those things that get in the way of our spiritual growth, and an obsession with success, or growth, or profit, or followers, or any of those metrics can be that stumbling block for us.

 Lent invites us to stop pursuing bigness.
 This way is life.